UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 ![](images/complete_design_no_DNA.png)

 The completed design is available as a [`.dna` file](https://github.com/UC-Davis-molecular-computing/scadnano/blob/master/web/examples/24_helix_rectangle_twist_corrected.dna) readable by scadnano.
+Download it and save it somewhere on your local file system.

 To view it, first open scadnano in your browser : https://web.cs.ucdavis.edu/~doty/scadnano/.
 Currently only [Chrome](https://www.google.com/chrome/)
 or [Firefox](https://www.mozilla.org/en-US/firefox/)
 are supported.

-Download the [completed design](https://github.com/UC-Davis-molecular-computing/scadnano/blob/master/web/examples/24_helix_rectangle_twist_corrected.dna) and save it somewhere on your local file system.

 Press the button next to the word "Load" at the top (in Chrome the button says "Choose file", whereas in other browsers it might say "Browse" or something different):